Modern shepherds of God's word and His people have gone far astray from these absolutes.

 Well, here I agree with you.
 He knows, but does not follow it.
 I've discussed this with many of them.
 They know what they are doing, but they make excuses that they are only using the pagan ways to teach people about Christ.
 They say, "The laws do not apply to Gentiles."
 They say, "God didn't mean that for us."
 They actually say, "If they don't know they are sinning, they will not be responsible."
 But that's not what Jesus says in Matthew 23:15:

 15Woe to you, teachers of the law and Pharisees, you hypocrites!
 You travel over land and sea to win a single convert, and when you have succeeded, you make them twice as much a child of hell as you are.

-That sounds like they are in trouble even if they "do not know they are sinning".
+?
+That sounds like "anyone who sins" is in trouble even if they "do not know they are sinning", not just the Israelites.

 He knows, but does not do it

 What God said He wants goes directly against the stand of your church and your pastor.
 The unfortunate thing is that your pastor will not rock the boat because he needs to keep people in the pews.